FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 draft: false

 ---
 I like Kubernetes and Containers so I set out to install Pivotal container service (PKS).

-I followed some good blog posts so I am going to provide link to them and add some commands and tricks that I found useful.
+I followed some good blog posts so I am going to provide link to them and add some commands and tricks that I found useful (just go to the paragraph marked as **my field notes**.

 # What's PKS?